pytorch/rl/README.md

 `functorch` is included in the nightly PyTorch package, so no need to install it separately.

+For M1 Mac users, if the above commands do not work, you can build torch from source by following [this guide](https://github.com/pytorch/pytorch#from-source).

 **Torchrl**

 You can install the **latest stable release** by using